 In an ideal world, there would always be enough time to prepare your new home before making the transition.
 Unfortunately, many moves are rushed due to tight time constraints and the unpredictable nature of the real estate market.
+You may want to consider the cash on cash return of putting such investments into your property for if you ever intend on turning it into another source of income by renting it out to someone in the future.
 Taking time to remodel your new property can help make it feel more like home by giving it some personal touches.
 Whether you want to transform a room into an office or lay some hardwood floors, you should invest in a local storage facility to house some of your belongings.
 Right now, Motor City has a deal for half off the first month’s rent, a $30 value toward their storage units, and free truck rental period.

 Unpack Immediately and Strategically